Multiple sclerosis: Signs and symptoms

+MS lesions can affect any part of the central nervous system so a person with MS can have almost any neurological signs or symptoms.

+Fatigue is one of the most common symptoms of MS. Roughly 65% of people with MS experience fatigue.
+Of these, some 15–40% report fatigue as their most disabling symptom.

-A person with MS can have almost any neurological symptom or sign, with autonomic, visual, motor, and sensory problems being the most common.
-The specific symptoms are determined by the locations of the lesions within the nervous system, and may include loss of sensitivity or changes in sensation, such as tingling, pins and needles, or numbness; muscle weakness, blurred vision, pronounced reflexes, muscle spasms, difficulty in moving, difficulties with coordination, and balance (ataxia); problems with speech or swallowing, visual problems (nystagmus, optic neuritis, or double vision), feeling tired, acute or chronic pain; and bladder and bowel difficulties (such as neurogenic bladder), among others.
-When multiple sclerosis is more advanced, walking difficulties can occur and the risk of falling increases.
+Autonomic, visual, motor, and sensory problems are also among the most common symptoms.

+The specific symptoms depend on the locations of the lesions within the nervous system and may include loss of sensitivity or changes in sensation in the limbs, such as tingling, "pins and needles," or numbness; limb motor weakness or pain, blurred vision, pronounced reflexes, muscle spasms, difficulty walking, or with coordination or balance (ataxia); problems with speech or swallowing, visual problems (optic neuritis manifesting as eye pain & vision loss, or nystagmus manifesting as double vision), fatigue, and bladder and bowel difficulties (such as urinary or fecal incontinence or retention), among others.
+When MS is more advanced, walking difficulties lead to a higher risk of falling.

-Difficulties thinking and emotional problems such as depression or unstable mood are also common.
+Difficulties in thinking and emotional problems such as depression or unstable mood are also common.
 The primary deficit in cognitive function that people with MS experience is slowed information-processing speed, with memory also commonly affected, and executive function less commonly.
-Intelligence, language, and semantic memory are usually preserved, and the level of cognitive impairment varies significantly between people with MS.
+Intelligence, language, and semantic memory are usually preserved, and the level of cognitive impairment varies considerably between people with MS.

+Uhthoff's phenomenon, a reversible exacerbation of patient symptoms following a rise in body temperature, and Lhermitte's sign, an electrical sensation that runs down the back when flexing the neck, are particularly characteristic of MS, although may not always be present.
+60–80% of MS patients find that symptoms, such as fatigue, are affected by changes in body temperature.
+MS may also present with eye movement impairments such as internuclear ophthalmoplegia or sixth nerve palsy.